 Type of Assignment: Full Time Assignment Category: Regular Position

-Position Details: One regular, exempt, full-time classified administrator position, 40 hours per week, 12 months per year on the Oceanside campus.
-The work schedule will normally be Monday through Friday, 8:30 am - 5:00 pm.
+Position Details: One regular, part-time position, 30 hours per week, 11 months spread over 12 months per year on the Oceanside campus.
+The work schedule will be Monday through Thursday, 9:00 am - 5:00 pm.
 The person selected for this position will be subject to assignment to any district facility during any hours of operation.

+This is an 'extended-day' position, subject to possible fluctuations in daily working hours, and may be exempt from compensation for overtime in excess of eight (8) hours in one day.
+Hours worked in excess of forty (40) hours in a week period shall be compensated on an overtime basis.
 IMPORTANT: MiraCosta College requires that all employees be fully vaccinated against COVID-19 in order to promote a safe and healthful workplace for employees and to promote the health and safety of our campus community.
-Unvaccinated employees are at greater risk of contracting and spreading COVID-19 within the workplace and to the college community that depends on college programs and services.
+Unvaccinated employees are at greater risk of contracting COVID-19 and developing severe disease.
+This causes greater risk to their personal health and unnecessary disruption to the college community that depends on college programs and services.
 As of August 23, 2021, all employees must submit proof of vaccination or request and receive approval for a medical or religious exemption prior to their start date.
-For more information, please visithttps://www.miracosta.edu/covid/covid-vaccination-requirements.html.
+For more information, please visit https://www.miracosta.edu/covid/covid-vaccination-requirements.html.

 Employees must make arrangements for the direct deposit of paychecks into the financial institution of their choice, via electronic fund transfer.